 - Get all your documents ready: official transcripts and high school diploma (Bachelor's applicants), official transcripts and degree certificate or proof of expected graduation (Master's applicants), passport/ID and proof of English proficiency (all applicants)

 - Prepare programme-specific documents if stated on this page

 - Upload or send all required documents to University Admissions before the document deadline

 - Pay the application fee (if applicable) before the document deadline

 *Note that the process if different if you are applying as an exchange student or as a part of a cooperation programme (such as Erasmus +).

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose when you apply to this programme.
-For instructions, see the Faculty of Social Sciences website.
+In addition to the documents mentioned under Step 2, you must submit a statement of purpose when you apply for this programme.
+The programme-specific questions you must answer in your statement of purpose are available on our website.
+See the Faculty of Social Sciences website for further instructions.